 There is a chance that it has corrupted your AirPods Pro.
 It usually happens for a really long time when you use it and may sometimes hang out.

 But not to worry, by resetting your device, you will be able to repair it.
-You will be able to use new and fresh settings for connections by doing this.
+You can use new and fresh settings for connections by doing this.

 Here’s how it can be done: